help-me-mom/ng-mocks/docs/articles/guides/route.md

       tick(); // is needed for rendering of the current route.
     }

-    // By default our routes do not have a component.
+    // By default, our routes do not have a component.
-    // Therefore non of them should be rendered. expect(location.path()).toEqual('/');
+    // Therefore, none of them should be rendered. expect(location.path()).toEqual('/');
     expect(() => ngMocks.find(Target1Component)).toThrow();
     expect(() => ngMocks.find(Target2Component)).toThrow();